-It is important to know that pyramiding cannot be treated.
-Treatment is only limited to limit the further growth of pyramiding.
-It is fortunate for your tortoise that pyramiding is just an aesthetic issue and doesn’t seem to affect their normal life.
+It’s important to know that pyramiding cannot be treated.
+Treatment is only able to stop the further growth of pyramiding.
+It’s fortunate for your tortoise that pyramiding is just an aesthetic issue and doesn’t seem to affect their normal life.
 Following the preventive measures for MBD will reduce the chances of your Tortoises getting this disease.

-If you suspect your tortoise of having shell rot or pyramiding they should be taken to a vet immediately.
+If you suspect your tortoise of having shell rot or pyramiding they should be taken to your vet immediately.

 - Nasal discharge